Umbragloom/website/content/posts/tutorials/Website.md

 $ git init
 ```

 This will intialize the folder as a git repository waiting to be pushed to GitHub/GitLab.
-Go to your GitHub/GitLab create a new repo, and copy the supplied `git remote add` and `git push` commans from the `...or push an existing repository from the command line` section, then commit the changes to the staging area and commit them to GitHub/GitLab:
+Go to your GitHub/GitLab create a new repo, and copy the supplied `git remote add` and `git push` commands from the `...or push an existing repository from the Command line` section, then commit the changes to the staging area and commit them to GitHub/GitLab:

 ```bash
 $ git add . #this adds all files in the root folder to the staging area.